purifyjs/core/README.md

 So, why "master-ts"?
 Because it's time to bring back the spark to SPAs.
 Let's leave behind unnecessary complexities and rediscover the joy of coding with a library that's as dependable as it is fun to use.

 — Writen by ChatGPT

+## Vite Plugin

+Vite plugin doesn't support the latest version of master-ts atm.

+~~MasterTS is a UI building library.
+So you may wonder, why does a library have a "Vite" plugin?
+The truth is, you don't actually need this plugin for MasterTS to work.
+The plugin simply bakes your MasterTS code, including HTML templates, at build time to improve runtime performance.~~

+~~So it's recommended that you use [MasterTS Vite Plugin](https://github.com/DeepDoge/master-ts-vite-plugin)~~